aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/provenance-graph.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Now we can [connect our REST API](www.materialscloud.org/explore/connect) to the
+Now we can [connect our REST API](http://34.244.178.26:5001/explore/connect) to the
 provenance explorer by providing the (local) URL
 `http://127.0.0.1:5000/api/v2` of our REST API.

 > **Note**
+> The provenance browser is also [available on Materials Cloud](https://www.materialscloud.org/explore/connect) but we are using a more recent development version.

-> Once the provenance explorer has been loaded by your browser, it is communicating directly with the
+Once the provenance explorer has been loaded by your browser, it is communicating directly with the
-> REST API and your data never leaves your computer.
+REST API and your data never leaves your computer.

-Start by clicking on the Details of a `RaspaCalculation` node
+Start by clicking on the Details of a `NetworkCalculation` node
-(if you ever get lost, [here](https://www.materialscloud.org/explore/ownrestapi/details/66dc9791-27e5-411b-b414-5224023f8ee1?nodeType=CALCULATION)
+(if you ever get lost, [here](http://34.244.178.26:5001/explore/ownrestapi/details/5a92d1e2-e243-4386-8ba1-e6c540e93b20?nodeType=CALCULATION)
 is a link to one).

 ---